ironcore-dev/ironcore/docs/proposals/04-nat-gateway.md

 - [Proposal](#proposal)

 ## Summary
-NAT gateways are essential for safer and resource saving internet access.
-Any machine (even those with no public / virtual IP) can access the internet without being directly exposed.
-One IP is shared between multiple clients.
-Communication initiated by the machine is able to get answers from outside (connection tracking) but the machine cannot be contacted (no remote initiated traffic) from outside.
-A default gateway is provided via the definition of a NAT Gateway to anyone having no access to the internet.
-Besides this standard behavior the Gateway is designed as a Cloud-NAT.
-Not a single Gateway is used but multiple small gateways directly in front of the machine.
+NAT gateways are essential for safe and resource-efficient internet access.
+Any machine (even those with no public / virtual IP) using a NAT gateway can access the internet without being directly exposed.
+IPs belonging to the NAT gateway are shared between multiple clients.
+Communication initiated by the a member can get answers from outside (connection tracking) but the member cannot be contacted (no remote initiated traffic) from outside.

 ## Motivation
-Some machines of the network have no public IP addresses (`virtualIP` of `NetworkInterface` is not defined).
-But those machines may also need public internet access.
-A NAT gateway provides this functionality by defining a default gateway to the private machines and an NAT for incoming and outgoing traffic (e.g. downloading container images).
-A standard setup without a `NATGateway` is to use a `VirtualIp` ([OEP-1](01-networking-integration.md#the-virtualip-type)) but this exposes the machine to public internet.
+A `NetworkInterface`s may have no dedicated public IP addresses (no `VirtualIP` via `spec.virtualIP`) but still may need public internet access.
+A NAT gateway provides this functionality by defining a default gateway to the network interface and a NAT for incoming and outgoing traffic (e.g. downloading container images).
+The `NetworkInterface` thus can reach the public internet but is not exposed as it would be when using a `VirtualIP`.

 ### Goals
 - Define an API for managing NAT gateways with publicly available addresses
-- Defining the maximum outgoing connections to a single remote target of any `NetworkInterface` in the network
+- Define the maximum ports of a NAT gateway to be used by a target `NetworkInterface`.
 - Define the name of the `Network` and the `NetworkInterface` the NAT gateway is operating on

 ### Non-Goals